Scheduled MonumentsEnglandClarendon Palace

 What is Clarendon Palace?

-Clarendon Palace is a royal residence of medieval origin located near Salisbury in Wiltshire.
+Clarendon Palace is a royal residence situated near Salisbury in Wiltshire, developed from the twelfth century onwards as a hunting lodge and administrative centre for the English monarchy.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002996.

 Who is responsible for protecting Clarendon Palace?